ShanksData/ShanksData/README.md

 - 🌱 I’m currently learning Devops automation using Azure Devops and Github.
 I am also a keen follower of AI related advancements in NLP using LLMs such as Open AI GPT APIs.

+- 💬 Ask me about: Data Warehouse, Data Governance, Azure/AWS, Biographies of business personalities, Investments and Markets, WWII History, Stoic Philosophy

+- ⚡ Fun fact: In addition to new programming languages, I also have a knack for learning human languages.
+I have an advanced degree in Japanese and know a smatterning of French and Spanish.

 - 📫 How to reach me: LinkedIn: www.linkedin.com/in/sankarshan-sengupta-76a96b24